GarmanGroup/RIDL/README.md

 - `-o` indicates that the full output summary file should be generated.
 This is currently a HTML-format file (including bootstrap features, internet access permitting).
 As a warning, including this option will currently make separate SVG-format graph files (stored in output subdirectories), and dependent on (a) the number of datasets in a damage series and (b) the total number of atoms within a structure, may take time to complete.

+- `-s` (optional) 'silent mode' can be used to prevent any text being output to the command line at run time.

 - `-g` (optional) can be used to prevent any graphs from being plotted at run time (will speed up the run).

 ### Writing the RIDL input file